caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-nw-align-method.md

  - `function`: This is the Python function to be registered as a plugin action.
    We defined ours above as `nw_align`.
    If you add the import statement `from q2_dwq2._methods import nw_align` to the top of this file, you can provide `nw_align`.
- - `inputs`: This is a Python `dict` mapping the variable names of the {term}`inputs <Input>` to the plugin action to the semantic types of the inputs.
+ - `inputs`: This is a Python `dict` mapping the variable names of the {term}`inputs <Input>` to the plugin action to the artifact classes of the inputs.
-   As mentioned above, QIIME 2 doesn't define a semantic type for a single DNA sequence, so we're going to use the type that is commonly used for defining collections of DNA sequences, and we'll just end up working with the first sequence in each input.
+   As mentioned above, QIIME 2 doesn't define an artifact class for a single DNA sequence, so we're going to use the type that is commonly used for defining collections of DNA sequences, and we'll just end up working with the first sequence in each input.
    The type we use here is `FeatureData[Sequence]`.
-   A little bit later we'll come back to how you identify the semantic types that should be assigned to your input, and how to define your own sematic types if there isn't already a relevant one.
+   [A little bit later](plugin-tutorial-add-artifact-class) we'll come back to how you identify the artifact classes that should be assigned to your input, and how to define your own sematic types if there isn't already a relevant one.
    {term}`Inputs <Input>` to QIIME 2 actions are data in the form of {term}`Artifacts <Artifact>`, and these are different than {term}`Parameters <Parameter>`.
    It is at this stage, when registering a function as an action, that this distinction is made.
-   The semantic types we're using here need to be imported from q2-types.
+   The artifact classes we're using here need to be imported from q2-types.
    To do this, add the line `from q2_types.feature_data import FeatureData, Sequence` to the top of the file.
 - `parameters`: This is a Python `dict` mapping the names of parameters to their {term}`Primitive Type`.
   This information is used to validate input provided by users of your plugin, but more importantly to allow QIIME 2 interfaces to determine how this information should be collected from a user.